Workers Compensation Lawyers in Greenville, SC

 In the most tragic cases, family members can pursue claims for death benefits after losing a loved one in a work-related accident.
 These death benefit claims can arise if death occurs within two years of an injury or, if the person is on total disability, within six years of an injury.
 In these cases, the dependents of the employee will receive weekly payments of up to 66 and two-thirds of the employee’s average weekly wage (subject to minimum and maximum levels) for a period of no less than 500 weeks.
 Additionally, a burial allowance is also provided to grieving family members.

 Report the accident

-If you’ve been injured in a South Carolina workplace accident you should report that injury to a supervisor as soon as possible.
+If you’ve been injured in a South Carolina workplace accident you should report that injury to a supervisor as soon as possible and start considering whether or not you’d like to hire a Greenville workers comp lawyer.
 Though you may not think timing matters, the reality is that it can be crucial and, in some cases, even lead to the denial of a workers’ otherwise valid claim.
 Delays in reporting create dangerous lags before injured workers are able to see a physician.
 This can mean symptoms go untreated and that employers have a chance to dispute injury claims, perhaps even denying that the injury took place at work.

 The law in South Carolina is clear that injured employees must give notice to their employer at the time of the accident or as soon as possible thereafter.
 Though timing is of the essence, the Workers’ Compensation Act allows employees up to 90 days to report the accident.
 This 90-day clock can be extended even further in cases where the patient has suffered debilitating injuries and is unable to communicate with his or her employer.